FREE ITEM

 (Restricted to: Northern Repatriates - Designated Marksmen)

-Rechambered in a more specialized caliber than the standard Weaver platform, the Hunter trades the reliability of a high-capacity magazine and the efficiency of automatic fire to instead serve as a marksman platform.
-Whether or not the rifle is fitted with a scope, the specialized 7.92mm rounds it uses ensure that shots are far more accurate than those from a standard Weaver, and the Hunter has been hailed as a reliable choice of rifle across the Great Lakes Coalition.
-The USRF's Northern Repatriates make frequent usage of the Hunter, as a result of being previously issued the weapon or taking it as a trophy during the short-lived NEU-Canadian war.
+Rechambered in a specialized caliber compared to the standard Weaver platform, the Hunter trades the capabilities of a high-capacity magazine and the firepower of automatic fire to serve as a marksman platform.
+Whether the rifle is fitted with a scope or not, the specialized 7.92mm rounds it uses ensure that shots are far more accurate than those from a standard Weaver.
+The Hunter has been hailed as a reliable choice of rifle across the Great Lakes Coalition.
+The USRF's Northern Repatriates make frequent usage of the Hunter as a result of being previously issued the weapon, or taking it as a trophy during the short-lived NEU-Canadian wars.

 BASE TOOL: Sparo